equivalent/dude_policy/README.md

 I've spent many years and tone of time playing around with different Authorization solutions and philosophies.
 All boils down to fact that [Policy Objects](https://blog.eq8.eu/article/policy-object.html) are the best you can implement.

-Problem is that though there are  decent policy object solutions usually they are not specific enough on implementation strategy  and teams/teammates still create a mess.
+Problem is that although there are  decent policy object solutions usually they are not specific enough on implementation strategy  and teams/teammates still create a mess.